rizayeva/coronaClassification/README.md

 Due to memory limits depending on the size of your study area, the resulting maps may not be possible to visualize right away.
 In that case please export the maps and the accuracy results to Assets or Drive.

-<a target="_blank" href="https://rizayeva.users.earthengine.app/view/coronaclassificationvisualization">Click here to visualize</a> the results of the classification and the accuracy assessments for each method and scenario used in our paper.
+<a target="_blank" href="https://afarizayeva.users.earthengine.app/view/coronaclassificationvisualization">Click here to visualize</a> the results of the classification and the accuracy assessments for each method and scenario used in our paper.

 Should you have any questions, do not hesitate to reach out: rizayeva@wisc.edu

 For reference:
-Rizayeva, A., Nita, M.D., Radeloff, V.C., 2022 (in review), Large-area, 1964 land cover classifications of Corona spy satellite imagery for the Caucasus Mountains, *Remote Sensing of Environment*.
+Rizayeva, A., Nita, M.D., Radeloff, V.C.
+2023.
+Large-area, 1964 land cover classifications of Corona spy satellite imagery for the Caucasus Mountains, *Remote Sensing of Environment*, 284, 113343.